CS-433/ml-project-2-big-three/README.md

 `preprocessing.ipynb`: contains the preprocessing pipeline.

+`preprocessing_exploration.ipynb`: contains the data exploration and preprocessing pipeline.

 ## Best submissions

 Our best submission on AICrowd was a BERT-based model with `bert-large-uncased` variation.
 After downloading the weights